bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.3762817147856516in"} -->

-One of the reasons I like this site is well because I agree with many of the things they&apos;re talking about and they agree with me.
+<p>One of the reasons I like this site is well because I agree with many of
+the things they&apos;re talking about and they agree with me.
 But as you look around, you&apos;re going to see that most articles talk about best practices.
 These aren&apos;t rules, these are just ideas and suggestions for you to think about.
-So, for instance, one suggestion is don&apos;t use color.
+So, for instance, one suggestion is don&apos;t use color.</p>

-Again, this goes back to the idea that wireframes and sketches are about content.
+<p>Again, this goes back to the idea that wireframes and sketches are about
+content.
 It&apos;s about figuring out how you want to lay it out and use it.
 Once you start throwing in color, things start taking on more meaning when maybe they weren&apos;t supposed to.
 You want to be very consistent